The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 ## Enable WSL

-Within few easy steps you can get this done.
+Within a few easy steps, you can get this done.
 Press **Windows Key + S** open up the search bar, and type “Windows Features.”

 ![windows](./assets/windowfeature.webp)